LenaHunt/Brassinosteroid_XTH_bean/README.md

 The R codes used to generate visuals are listed below with the Figure from the paper.

 When running codes from the RNAseq data, it is important to first convert the .BAM files into gene_counts and metadata which can be used in the next steps.
 The order in which the codes should be run are: 1.)
 BAM_fules_to_gene_counts, 2.)
-DEG and volcano plots, 3.)
+DEG and volcano plots (this will provide the dds which is necessary for the heatmap), 3.)
 XTH Gene Expression Heatmap

 Guide to Scripts by Figure